junxit/us-congress-bills-117/metadata.md

 - Sen. Risch, James E. [R-ID] (R000584)
 - Sen. Rosen, Jacky [D-NV] (R000608)

+## Committees (1)

+- Senate — Indian Affairs Committee

 ## Actions

 - 2021-03-09 — Introduced in Senate
 - 2021-03-09 — Read twice and referred to the Committee on Indian Affairs.
+- 2021-10-06 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+117-138.
+- 2021-11-17 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-03-15 — Committee on Indian Affairs.
+Reported by Senator Schatz with an amendment.
+With written report No. 117-93.
+- 2022-03-15 — Committee on Indian Affairs.
+Reported by Senator Schatz with an amendment.
+With written report No. 117-93.
+- 2022-03-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 306.